MostHegz/book-api/README.md

-add a .env file that contain the following
+add a .env file that contain the following (make sure to set the port different than the frontend)

 ```bash
 PORT=3001